modelscope/FunASR/funasr/runtime/python/grpc/Readme.md

 ## Steps

-Step 1) Prepare server environment (on server).

-Optional, install modelscope and funasr with pip or with cuda-docker image.
+Step 1) Optional, prepare server environment (on server).
+Install modelscope and funasr with pip or with cuda-docker image.

 Option 1: Install modelscope and funasr with [pip](https://github.com/alibaba-damo-academy/FunASR#installation)